THIS IS US.

 • Since 2023 lecturer for “Storytelling in court proceedings” at the University of Heidelberg

-• Lecturer for Civil Procedure Law for trainees at the District Court Munich I (appointed by the president of the Higher Court of Munich)
+• Lecturer for Civil Procedure Law for trainees at the District Court Munich I (appointed by the president of the Higher Court of Munich) until 2024

 • Member of the board of the European Institute for Conflict Management (EUCON) in Munich